jahid-buet/2D-fortran-code-of-wave-generation-by-SPH-method/README.md

 - ### WaveLength.f90:  This module computes wavelength based on incident wave period and  initial water depth which is given by user in user interface.

-- ### KernalGradientCorrection.f90:  Compute inverse matrix related to formulation of kernal gradient correction which is used in only in viscosity(laminar+sps and artificial) computation.
+- ### KernalGradientCorrection.f90:  Compute inverse matrix related to formulation of kernal gradient correction which is used in only in laminar+sps and artificial viscosity computation.

 - ### Time.f90:  This module computes time step size which is used in time integration .